tidev/tidev-www/posts/2024/sdk_12_6_0_ga.md

 **Important**: If you are using Android modules that were built with 12.6.0 or later in a project with a Titanium version prior to 12.6.0, you will see the following error:
 ```
-Unsupported class file major version 61as the module was build with JAVA_17 and the app is trying to build with JAVA_11
+Unsupported class file major version 61 as the module was build with JAVA_17 and the app is trying to build with JAVA_11
 ```
 To resolve this error, simply use 12.6.0+ or recompile it with a lower Titanium SDK version.